 Is PID linked to promiscuity?

-A proportion of PID infections are caused by STDs, but this isn't always the case.
+STDs cause a proportion of PID infections, but this isn't always the case.
 Many other cases occur due to pregnancy, childbirth, or trauma.
 For a fair percentage of cases, the cause of the infection isn't clear.
-PID lab tests offer the best way to quickly diagnose PID, enabling it to be effectively treated quickly.
+PID lab tests offer the best way to diagnose PID, enabling it to be effectively treated quickly.